kcoleman731/swipe-keyboard/README.md

 rake init
 ```

+## Releases

 ### Versions

+In order to release a new version of the `staples-chat-ui` pod, you must first set a new version.
 Set a version for a release via the following:

 ```
-rake version:set VERSION=<version_number>
+rake version:set VERSION={version_number}
 ```

 ### Releases